Our highly qualified, experienced and friendly physio team.

 Outside of work Alana enjoys running, sports, going to the gym and weekend camping trips.

-David received his physiotherapy degree from the University of Keele in the UK and went on to work in private practice throughout the UK, NZ and Australia before returning home to complete his Masters degree in 2012/13.
-Clinical interests include low back pain and pelvic pain.
+After studying his Physiotherapy degree at Keele University in 2007, David went on to finish a Masters degree at Salford University in 2013.
+Throughout his career he has worked extensively through the UK, NZ and now Australia.
 David enjoys seeing his clients return to full level of function, whether it be sport, recreation or work.
-He achieves these goals through a mix of hands on therapy and rehabilitative exercises.
-David is experienced in manual therapy, dry needling, kinesiotaping and Pilates.
+He achieves these goals through a mix of manual therapy and rehabilitative exercises and utilising his experience in dry needling, kinesiotaping and Pilates.

 When he’s not working as a physiotherapist, Blake is making music with his violin, playing video games, or scuba diving as often as he can.